Italy's Constantini, Mosaner win mixed doubles world title with Olympics closing in | TSN

 The final two spots to round out the 10-team Olympic field will be determined at a last-chance qualifier in Kelowna, B.C., from Dec.
 6-13.

-Canada's Jocelyn Peterman and Brett Gallant posted a strong 7-2 record at the world championship, but lost to Estonia in the quarterfinal and then the United States in the game that determined fifth and sixth position.
+Canada's Jocelyn Peterman and Brett Gallant posted a strong 7-2 round robin record at the world championship, but lost to Estonia in the quarterfinal and then the United States in the game that determined fifth and sixth positions.

 Despite the disappointing finish, Peterman and Gallant earned enough points to qualify Canada for the Olympics.
 They will wear the maple leaf in Italy after winning the Canadian Mixed Doubles Trials in January.